Chart Color Schemes

 Yarralumla displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Yarralumla, as per the latest Census, 65.2% of dwellings were houses, with the remaining 34.9% being semi-detached, apartments, or other types.
-This differs from the Australian Capital Territory's figures of 40.7% houses and 59.3% other dwellings.
-Home ownership in Yarralumla stood at 49.2%, with mortgaged properties at 27.8% and rented ones at 23.0%.
-The median monthly mortgage repayment was $3,425, higher than the Australian Capital Territory average of $2,275.
+Yarralumla's dwelling structures, as per the latest Census, consisted of 65.2% houses and 34.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with the Australian Capital Territory's structure of 40.7% houses and 59.3% other dwellings.
+Home ownership in Yarralumla stood at 49.2%, with mortgaged dwellings at 27.8% and rented ones at 23.0%.
+The median monthly mortgage repayment was $3,425, exceeding the Australian Capital Territory average of $2,275.
 The median weekly rent in Yarralumla was $547, compared to the Australian Capital Territory's $500.
-Nationally, Yarralumla's mortgage repayments were significantly higher at $3,425 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Yarralumla's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing